Catherine Connolly: Political views

-Connolly is characterised in the press as a left-wing to far-left independent politician on the Irish political spectrum.
+Connolly is characterised in the press as a left-wing, or far-left, independent politician on the Irish political spectrum.
 In May 2025, The Phoenix magazine described her as a "long-time socialist" who had been regarded as "left-wing" and an "Irish republican" during her time in Labour, although Connolly clarified in September 2025 that she never supported the Provisional IRA during The Troubles and feels that "violence was never justified" during that time period.
 Connolly identifies as a pacifist.
 Clare Daly and Mick Wallace (both former TDs and MEPs) are political allies of Connolly, with Connolly endorsing Daly in her 2024 European re-election campaign; in a 2025 interview with Hot Press, Connolly said she had "the greatest of respect" for Wallace and Daly.